Smart classroom management: How smart classroom technology can help

 Author: Sue Poremba

-The 2020-21 school year proved two important points to school administrators and parents.
+Two important points emerged for school administrators and parents out of the challenges of the last pandemic.
 First, efficient classroom management is necessary to provide a good learning environment for students.
-And second, digital classrooms may be in their infancy, but they've shown to be very effective when the traditional learning structure takes a sudden shift.
+And second, digital classrooms have shown to be effective when the traditional learning structure takes a sudden shift.

 We accept that many homes have AI components, allowing for smart home management, and now, the same advancements can help enable smart classroom management and technology.